• Skip to primary navigation

 There are several kinds of bugs one can find on an Aloe plant.

-Most pests are not identifiable with the naked eye, but using a magnifying glass or microscope can help you observe the kind of pests feast on the Aloe Vera.
+Most pests are not identifiable with the naked eye, but using a magnifying glass or microscope can help you observe the kind of pests that feast on the Aloe Vera.

 A few common bugs that you may find are: